Tutorial

 end

-The only thing I need to change in the schema file, is to also tell it to ignore the updated_at.
+The only thing I need to change in the schema file is to also tell it to ignore the updated_at.

-# lib/tutorial/one_offs/task.ex
+# lib/my_app/one_offs/task.ex

 schema "one_off_tasks" do